 Insomnia

-Insomnia may be either difficulty getting to sleep, or difficulty staying asleep or both.
-If you feel that you’re not sleeping well, not sleeping enough or not enjoying good quality sleep, there are ways to improve sleep so that you wake up feeling rested and refreshed.
+Insomnia may be difficulty getting to sleep, difficulty staying asleep, or both.
+If you feel that you’re not sleeping well, not sleeping enough, or not enjoying good quality sleep, there are ways to improve sleep so that you wake up feeling rested and refreshed.

 Sleep Initiation Insomnia

-Sleep initiation or sleep onset insomnia is where it may take you a long time to get to sleep.
-If it’s taking you longer than 25 minutes to fall asleep on a regular basis, then there is a problem.
+Sleep initiation or sleep onset insomnia occurs when it takes a long time to get to sleep.
+If it takes you longer than 25 minutes to fall asleep on a regular basis, then there is a problem.

 9 Top Tips for Dealing with Difficulty Getting to Sleep